hannestschofenig/tschofenig-ids/tls-key-update/draft-tschofenig-tls-new-key-update.md

 for the integration of post quantum cryptography with its key encapsulation construction (KEM).
 Since HPKE requires the sender to possess the recipient's public key, those public keys need to be exchanged upfront.
 This specification is silent about when and how often these public keys are exchanged by the application layer protocol.
+Note: To accomplish forward secrecy the public key of the recipient can be only used once.

-This is an intentional design decision to offer flexibility for developers and there is experience with such an approach already from secure end-to-end messaging protocols.
+To leave the exchange of the public keys up to the application is an intentional design decision to offer flexibility for developers and there is experience with such an approach already from secure end-to-end messaging protocols.
 To synchronize the switch to the new traffic secret, the key updates are directional and accomplished with a new key update message.
 The trigger to switch to the new traffic secrets is necessary since the TLS record layer conveys no key identifier like an epoch or a Connection Identifier (CID).

 The support for the functionality described in this specification is signaled using the TLS extension mechanism.
 Using the extended key update message frequently forces an attacker